 On the Firehole River, June is Pale Morning Dun time.
 This elegant mayfly is the first large insect of the year to emerge, and it will be the most plentiful mayfly throughout the month.
 Though Pale Morning Duns begin emerging in May, it’s not until June that their hatches peak.
-The river’s rainbow and brown trout relish all stages of this insect—nymph, dun, and spinner—and seize every opportunity available to feed on them.
+The river’s rainbow and brown trout relish all stages of this insect—nymph, dun, and spinner—and seize every opportunity to feed on them.
 Prior to June, small Baetis mayflies and the odd Brachycentrus caddis are the main surface foods, so steady numbers of Pale Morning Duns seem especially welcome to the fish.

 June weather plays an important role in the activity of the trout.
 Experienced anglers pay close attention to daily conditions for clues as to when the best insect activity (and therefore the best fish activity) will occur.
 A warm, sunny morning might find Pale Morning Dun spinners on the water by 8:00 a.m., followed by an emergence between 10:00 a.m. and 12:00 p.m.
-Conversely, cold, rainy, or snowy days (snow is possible anytime in June) might have no activity until 2:00 p.m. or later, at which point massive emergences of Pale Morning Duns are common.
+Conversely, cold, rainy, or snowy days (snow is possible anytime in June) might see zero activity until 2:00 p.m. or later, at which point massive emergences of Pale Morning Duns are common.

 Personally, I’m partial to warm, overcast, drizzly days.
 Superb Pale Morning Dun emergences are almost a certainty, and I don’t have to worry about freezing to death in a snowstorm.
 On such days I’ll arrive at the river around midday, eat lunch while watching the water, and rig up in early afternoon.
 The hatch often begins in fits and starts; a few duns here, a few duns there.
-I begin fishing as soon as I see the first few rises.
+I begin fishing as soon as I see the first rises.
 (After all, this is early season.
 I’m excited to fish, the Firehole is full of trout, and most of them are similar in size.
-So there’s little point in waiting for an outsized specimen to rise as I might on other rivers.)
+So there’s little point in waiting for an outsized specimen to rise as I might do on other rivers.)

 I cast Sparkle Duns to cooperative rainbows rising in riffles and mid-river runs, all the while keeping a watchful eye for secretive browns feeding along undercut, grassy banks.
 These browns are sly and guarded, offering real challenges to anglers that seek difficulty in their fishing.

-So be warned: Once you experience the charms of the Firehole and its Pale Morning Duns, it’s quite likely you’ll never be the same again.
+So be warned: once you experience the charms of the Firehole and its Pale Morning Duns, it’s quite likely you’ll never be the same again.